 Logansport is a medium-sized city located in the state of Indiana.
 With a population of 17,793 people and eight constituent neighborhoods, Logansport is the 47th largest community in Indiana.
-Logansport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Logansport has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Logansport is a blue-collar town, with 42.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Logansport is generally considered to be a blue-collar town.
+42.66% of the Logansport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Logansport is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Logansport who work in office and administrative support (9.55%), sales jobs (8.19%), and food service (8.18%).

-The rate of college-level education in Logansport is quite a bit lower than the national average among all cities of 21.84%: just 12.34% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Logansport with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.34% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Logansport in 2010 was $17,955, which is lower middle income relative to Indiana, and low income relative to the rest of the US.
 This equates to an annual income of $71,820 for a family of four.

 Logansport is an extremely ethnically-diverse city.
 The people who call Logansport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Logansport residents report their race to be White, followed by Black or African-American.
 Logansport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 26.33% of the city’s residents.
 Important ancestries of people in Logansport include Irish, English, Italian, and Dutch.